 Rules, Regulations, and Guidelines in Bus Accident Cases

 One way to prove liability against a bus company is to ask the bus driver at his or her deposition about their training including any classes they took, manuals they have to abide by in the course of their job, as well as driving or maintenance regulations with respect to the bus they operate.
 Once the bus driver establishes there are rules, regulations, and or guidelines in place the driver will of course agree that the regulations must be followed.
 Having a deep understanding of the applicable rules, regulations, laws, and guidelines will allow the lawyer representing an injured victim to show the bus driver violated the very rules he himself said were so important to follow.
 This is powerful evidence in front of a jury.

-F&A Bus Accident Attorneys maintain an office in Queens, NY at 100-09 Metropolitan Avenue in Forest Hills to cater to all types of personal injury matters.
+Frekhtman &Associates bus accident attorneys maintain an office in Queens, NY at 100-09 Metropolitan Avenue in Forest Hills to cater to all types of personal injury matters.
 Our firm specializes in truck and bus accidents having settled numerous bus accident cases for significant results.
-Just recently our firm settled a case where a private bus rear ended a car in Manhattan.
+Just recently our firm settled a case where a private bus rear-ended a car in Manhattan.
 Although damage to both vehicles was minor, we were able to achieve a result of $550,000.00 on behalf of our client.
-In another case, our client was a passenger on a NYCTA bus which was sideswiped and rear ended by a box truck.
-We coordinated the client’s medical care and she needed a spinal fusion surgery.
+In another case, our client was a passenger on an NYCTA bus that was sideswiped and rear-ended by a box truck.
+We coordinated the client’s medical care and she needed spinal fusion surgery.
 Our firm also worked with experts including an economist to project lost earnings, medical expenses, and other economic damages.
-The matter settled at a mediation for $1.2 million dollars.
+The matter was settled at a mediation for $1.2 million dollars.